 This debacle was privately funded.
 Mr Owens could afford to defend the action and chose to do so.
 Legal aid would not have been available in Scotland.
 It is not available to defend a divorce action to challenge why a marriage broke down.
 Of course the ending of a marriage is a difficult and emotional time for both parties.
 Feeling slighted and wanting to say your piece and defend yourself are all understandable emotions but not ones to be encouraged.
 If a marriage has irretrievably broken down - no matter the basis on which that can be proved - it is cheaper and more dignified to accept that outcome than resist for resistance sake.

-Angela Wipat is an Associate in our specialist Family Law team in Perth.
+Angela Wipat is a Legal Director in our specialist Family Law team in Perth.
 If you are looking for advice in relation separation and divorce, please contact Angela on 01738 621212 or alternatively contact any member of our Family Law team.